Biden vows US won't walk away from storm-struck Puerto Rico

 Neither local nor federal government officials had provided an overall estimate of damage from the storm, which dropped up to 30 inches of rain in some areas.

 The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) on Thursday.
-It was centered about 345 miles (550 kilometers) southwest of Bermuda, heading north-northeast at 16 mph (26 kph).
+It was centered about 305 miles (495 kilometers) west-southwest of Bermuda, heading north-northeast at 20 mph (31 kph).

 Hurricane-force winds extended outward up to 70 miles (110 kilometers) from the center and tropical-storm-force winds extended outward up to 205 miles (335 kilometers).